medic/cht-docs/content/en/apps/tutorials/application-tests.md

 ---

 CHT applications are greatly configurable.
-Depending on the number and the complexity of the app components, it can take huge time and effort to test them.
-Some components, such as tasks, behave differently over time and are particularly difficult to test manually.
-As the project evolves, the configuration is often updated with new components and changes are made to the existing components.
+Depending on the number and the complexity of the app components, it can take huge time and effort to test them manually.
+Some components, such as tasks, behave differently over time and are particularly difficult to test.
+As the project evolves, the configuration is often updated with new components, and changes are made to the existing components.
 After each change, we need to test not only the new components but also the old ones to make sure that the app keeps working correctly.
 To facilitate the testing process, we encourage the app builders to write automated tests for their app using [cht-conf-test-harness](http://docs.communityhealthtoolkit.org/cht-conf-test-harness/).

-Using cht-conf-test-harness, we can write tests and run them with [Mocha](https://mochajs.org/) testing framework to test the behavior of different components in a CHT application.
+Using `cht-conf-test-harness` (also simply referred as `harness`), we can write tests and run them with [Mocha](https://mochajs.org/) testing framework to test the behavior of different components in a CHT application.
 We use the [chai library](https://www.chaijs.com/), but other assertion libraries can also be used.

 ## Preparing

 Writing tests for CHT apps requires a good understanding of the project workflows and requirements.
 It is encouraged that the tests be written as part of the app-building process.
-To test using cht-conf-test-harness, there are a few things we need to set up first.
+To test using the harness, there are a few things we need to set up first:
 1. From the previous tutorials, you should have a [functioning CHT instance with `cht-conf` installed locally]({{< ref "apps/tutorials/local-setup" >}}) and a [project folder set up]({{< ref "apps/tutorials/local-setup#3-create-and-upload-a-blank-project" >}}).
 2. If your `package.json` file does not already have them, add `cht-conf-test-harness`, `chai`, and `mocha` by running this in your command-line:
     ```shell